Back to Blog

 • If you're new and need to build awareness: 10-15%

-But here's what those percentages don't tell you: A brand new business with zero revenue can't calculate 10% of nothing.
-And a business making $100,000 per year might not have $10,000 to spare for marketing.
+But here's what those percentages don't tell you: a brand new business with no revenue cannot calculate a percentage of nothing, and a business running on thin margins may not have the headroom a percentage implies.

 The percentage rule is a guideline, not a law.
 What matters more is whether your marketing spend generates returns.